• Skip to primary navigation

 • Lemon Tahini Courgette Salad

-From the Freezer: Remove the container of stroganoff from the freezer and put it in the fridge to defrost for 24 hours.
-Then you can reheat it in the microwave or on the stovetop and serve it over fresh noodles.
+When you're ready to eat it, take the container of mushroom stroganoff out of the freezer and put it in the fridge to defrost for 24 hours.
+Then you can reheat it in the microwave or on the stovetop and serve it over freshly cooked noodles.

 A blue pan filled with food and a wooden spoon on a dark background.

-• Mushroom Options: I used cremini mushrooms because they looked the best at the grocery store, but you can use any mushrooms variety you like.
-Button, portobello, shiitake, or a mix of wild mushrooms are all fine to use.
+I used cremini mushrooms, but you can use any mushroom variety that you like.
+Button mushrooms, portobello mushrooms, shiitake mushrooms, or a mix of wild mushrooms are all good to use for this recipe.
 Frozen or canned mushrooms can be used too.

-• Homemade Dairy-Free Sour Cream Recipe: If you don't want to use store-bought vegan sour cream, you can make your own by blending 1 cup of soaked raw cashews + ½ cup unsweetened almond milk + 1-2 tbsp lemon juice + ¼ tsp salt.
+You can use cashew cream instead of sour cream in stroganoff.
+Blend 1 cup of soaked raw cashews + ½ cup unsweetened almond milk + 1-2 tbsp lemon juice + ¼ tsp salt until it's smooth and creamy.

 A close up shot of stroganoff over bowtie noodles on a white texture plate.